-- What is cytarabine (Cytarabine)?
+- What is cytarabine?

-- How is cytarabine given (Cytarabine)?
+- How is cytarabine given?

-- What happens if I miss a dose (Cytarabine)?
+- What happens if I miss a dose?

-- What happens if I overdose (Cytarabine)?
+- What happens if I overdose?

-- What other drugs will affect cytarabine (Cytarabine)?
+- What other drugs will affect cytarabine?

 - Where can I get more information?

-What is cytarabine (Cytarabine)?
+What is cytarabine?

-Cytarabine is used to treat certain types of leukemia (blood cancers).
-Cytarabine is also used to treat leukemia associated with meningitis.
+Cytarabine is also used to treat or prevent leukemia associated with meningitis.
+Cytarabine will not treat a meningitis infection.

 Cytarabine may also be used for purposes not listed in this medication guide.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 - loss of movement in any part of your body;

-Less serious side effects may include:
+Common side effects may include:

-- headache; or
+- rash; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.